 Anal sex isn’t a “work through the pain” type deal.
 If it hurts, then you should stop.

 Anal sex may be uncomfortable at first, but it should never be painful.

 Some people are just really tight.
-For those people, there are actually anal training kits, so you can loosen your anus up to take a penis or dildo.
+Believe it or not, there are actually anal training kits for that, so you can loosen your anus up to take a penis or dildo.